MrYsLab/python_banyan/docs/common_messaging_protocol.md

 | Set Digital Output Pin State      | {"command": "digital_write", "pin": PIN, "tag": "TAG", "value": VALUE} |

-Now that the pin mode has been set with a tag, we can set the green LED to *on* with the following
+Now that the pin mode has been set with a tag, we can set the green LED to *ON* with the following
 message:

 **{'command': 'digital_write', 'tag': 'green_led', 'value': 1 }**